Tinkerforge/doc/de/source/Software/API_Bindings_openHAB.rst

 to show new channels.

 Changing device configuration is only supported, if it is stored in the RAM of the device.
-Persistant configuration has to be set externally (e.g. by using Brick Viewer), because openHAB will often reconfigure devices, for example on startup or when reconnected to a Brick Daemon.
-Writing persistant configuration every time would use up too many write-cycles.
+Persistent configuration has to be set externally (e.g. by using Brick Viewer), because openHAB will often reconfigure devices, for example on startup or when reconnected to a Brick Daemon.
+Writing persistent configuration every time would use up too many write-cycles.

 Actions